-The ACGME reports multiple paths to plastic surgery specialization including 6-year plastic_specialtyintegrated plastics programs as well as specialized 2-year plastics training programs following completion of residencies in neurological surgery, orthopedic surgery, otolaryngology, or urology.
+The ACGME reports multiple paths to plastic surgery specialization including 6-year integrated plastics programs as well as specialized 2-year plastics training programs following completion of residencies in neurological surgery, orthopedic surgery, otolaryngology, or urology.
 Plastics subspecialties also include craniofacial and hand surgery.
 For this spotlight we interviewed Daniel Cho, newly minted MD PhD, and a first-year resident in the University of Washington Plastic Surgery program, training at four University-affiliated hospitals: UW Medical Center, Harborview Medical Center, the Seattle VA, and Seattle Children’s Hospital.
 As with many 6-year integrated programs in Plastics, the UW program curriculum’s first 3 years of training are the same as General Surgery residencies, and the last 3 years are focused on Plastic Surgery.

 1. Why plastics?